iPhone SE: Apple announces cheaper $399 iPhone with smaller screen

-You can preorder the iPhone SE from Friday April 17, and it should arrive by April 24.
+You can preorder the iPhone SE from Friday April 17 (see all retailers), and it should arrive by April 24.

 The new SE will come in three colors (black, white and Product Red) and three storage options (64GB for $399, 128GB for $449 and 256GB for $549).
 International prices start at £419 and AU$749.
 Proceeds from the Product Red version will support coronavirus relief efforts.